MosesOchieng/Bahari/README.md

 # Bahari

-We help connect people to water sources or water vendors across the country
+We help connect people to water sources or water vendors across the country.We also enable licensed water vendors to create accounts and be able to display their vending shops in our application.

+Tech stalk.
+mapbox api,
+Html,css,javascript
+Rust and Cargo

-Deployed link : https: bahariwaters.netlify.app
+Deployed link : https:bahariwaters.netlify.app